97gushan/arrowhead-client/README.md

-# ArrowHead Client Example
+# Arrowhead Client Example
-An example ArrowHead client using the C# client library
+An example Arrowhead client using the C# client library